Daphne esquirolii

 Daphne esquirolii is a shrub, of the family Thymelaeaceae.
 It is deciduous, and is found in Sichuan and Yunnan.

 Description

 The shrub grows to a height of 0.5 to 1.5 m.
 Its flowers are small, and grow in groups.
 It does not produce visible fruit.
-It is generally found at altitudes from 700 to 2000 m, but sometimes as high as 3400 m.
+It is generally found at altitudes from 700 to 2,000 m, but sometimes as high as 3,400 m.

-Subspecies
+Taxonomy

-Two subspecies are recognized, the nominate subspecies Daphne esquirolii subsp. esquirolii and Daphne esquirolii subsp. pedunculata (H.F.Zhou ex C.Yung Chang) Halda.
-D. esquirolii subsp. pedunculata differs in having the young shoots and the peduncles and pedicels of the inflorescence densely covered with short yellowish hairs (tomentose) and lanceolate or oblanceolate leaves.
-It is recognized as a separate species, Daphne pedunculata, by the Flora of China.
-It is found in south-east Yunnan, China, where it grows in dry valleys and sandy shrubby slopes at around 400 m.
+In 1997, Josef Halda included Daphne pedunculata in D. esquirolii as subsp. pedunculata.
+As of October 2025, this was not accepted by Plants of the World Online or the Flora of China.